apache/submarine/dev-support/cicd/README.md

 > Please note that cicd is a tool provided to submarine committers for PR merging and release.
 Only submarine committers have permission to execute.

 This cicd directory contains several scripts to ease code and release management.
+For how-to-release, check [here](./HowToRelease.md)

 To use them more easily, we provide a Docker image to help committer to handle tasks like committing code and release build.

 ## Docker mode